 \section{Introduction}

-Iron-sulfur clusters (ISCs) are crucial components of bio-chemical processes in all living systems. \cite{booker2022twenty,hoffman2023mechanism,backman2017new,mclaughlin2021overall,frey2008radical,magnusson2001characterization,nicolet2020structure,broderick2019radical,zhu2011mechanistic} For example, RSAM clusters (radical S-adenosyl-L-methionine) are found to-date in about 700,000 sequences and catalyze a very large number of radical reactions.
-Not all of these reactions are well-understood in detail; \cite{crack2021biological,read2021mitochondrial,honarmand2022iron,boncella2022expanding} elucidating them could have wide implications not only in their science, but also on the understanding of related diseases.
-In order to examine the radical reactions, magnetic spectroscopy has proven invaluable in the identification of intermediates in natural and synthetic reactions.
-Besides SAM, other clear examples involve nitrogenase, hydrogenase, and Rieske-type clusters, where pulsed- and continuous-wave magnetic resonance techniques are often utilized to measure fine and hyperfine interactions at atomic sites that are crucial to understand the reactivity.
+Iron-sulfur (FeS) clusters are crucial components of biochemical processes in all living systems. \cite{booker2022twenty,hoffman2023mechanism,backman2017new,mclaughlin2021overall,frey2008radical,magnusson2001characterization,nicolet2020structure,broderick2019radical,zhu2011mechanistic} For example, RSAM clusters (radical {\slshape S}-adenosyl-{ L}-methionine) are found to-date in about 700,000 sequences and catalyze a very large number of radical reactions.
+Not all of these reactions are well-understood in detail; \cite{crack2021biological,read2021mitochondrial,honarmand2022iron,boncella2022expanding} elucidating them could have wide implications not only in their specific field of science, but also in the understanding of related diseases.
+In order to examine these radical reactions, magnetic spectroscopy has proven determinant in the identification of intermediates in natural and synthetic reactions.
+Besides SAM, other prominent related examples involve nitrogenase, hydrogenase, and Rieske-type clusters, where pulsed- and continuous-wave magnetic resonance techniques are often utilized to measure fine and hyperfine interactions at atomic sites that are crucial to understanding the reactivity.